Parallel Kingdom: Gameplay

 Parallel Kingdom is a territorial RPG with a diverse range of ways to play.
-In order to travel around the world, a player has the option of using GPS to relocate through their phone or to build in-game flags on unclaimed areas.
+To travel around the world, a player has the option of using GPS to relocate through their phone or to build in-game flags on unclaimed areas.
 It has many features that allow for players to focus on various types of gameplay or to choose a unique combination of styles, such as PvE, PvP, Merchant, and Socialite.

-The PvE side of PK has many different features to it.
-Players can find a diverse range of NPCs to interact with.
-NPCs have many behaviours: some are docile, while others will attack you (or anything that happens to get too close) on sight.
+In PvE, players can find a diverse range of NPCs to interact with.
+NPCs have many behaviours: some are docile, while others will attack the player (or anything that happens to get too close) on sight.
 Some can only be found alone, while others are always in packs.
 NPC difficulty is determined by a player's equipment level, meaning a player should be able to fight against monsters tailored to their equipment level.
 However, some enemies may have been spawned by another player in the area; these spawns may potentially be unsuitable for some players.
 Players choosing to play PvE have the choice trying their luck at exploring Dungeons.
-Dungeons are challenging themed areas that require a player to go through each and slay the boss(es), which in turn will give them a special reward.
-Some PvE-oriented players can even choose to avoid fighting altogether, choosing instead to explore or harvest and gather materials, such as wood and stone.
+Dungeons are challenging themed areas that require a player to go through each and defeat the boss(es), which in turn will give them a special reward.
+Some PvE-oriented players can choose to avoid fighting altogether, choosing instead to explore or harvest and gather materials, such as wood and stone.

-PK's PvP gameplay has many styles to enjoy.
-Players can choose to duel one another, either in controlled city duelling arenas or anywhere outside in the world.
+In PvP, Players can choose to duel one another, either in controlled city duelling arenas or anywhere outside in the world.
 Fighting in the open has some risks, though, as players lose a backpack and 3% of their experience upon death in addition to waiting 15 seconds before they are respawned.
 Players may also build a variety of buildings, such as Kingdoms and Flags, and can also claim limited resources such as Stone Mines.
 The nature of limited resources, including land, makes land a commodity, which is often the subject of trade and warfare throughout the game.
 There are many ways to fight one another, such as kingdom warfare, flag burning, and brawls.

 Players can also choose to focus on Merchant or Socialite gameplay.
 PK has a large number of items available to gather and collect in-game, with features such as Trade Posts that allow players to buy and sell their items for currency.
 In addition, players have the ability to communicate through a variety of ways such as Map Chat, Kingdom Chat, Private Messages, and Global Chat.